sherouk/SDEV253/README.md

     - Students have complete access to their testing machine, meaning they can read server logs, experiment with the system software, or do whatever they want.

-Bugs in the demo?
-Students can feel free to submit pull requests for peer review.

 ## Prequisites
 Some software **must** be installed prior to building an environment: